-They are named by decision of the General Meeting on the recommendation of the Board of Directors.
+They are named by decision of the General Meeting on the recommendation of the PEM Board.
 They do not have the right to vote or to be elected to office, and they are not listed on PEM’s register.

 Panagiotis holds a degree in Physics.
 He served as a translator in the Army and for encyclopaedia Papyrus Larousse Britannica.
 He has also worked as a journalist for magazines Epikaira (Current Affairs) and 4Troxoi (4Wheels), and newspaper Chania News.

 He was the head of the Athens Office of the European Commission’s Directorate-General for Translation, where he organised multiple events on translation and terminology, attended by most of the industry-related organisations active in Greece.
 He has also worked in the areas of competition, energy and civil protection, and made a decisive contribution in the founding of the Hellenic Network for Terminology (EDO).

 Apart from a translator at the European Commission, Panagiotis was also in charge of introducing Greek and extended multilingualism in computer systems.

 Panagiotis is an Associate Professor of Terminology, Translation and Legal Texts at the Department of Languages, Philology and Culture of Black Sea Countries, Faculty of Classics and Humanities, of the Democritus University of Thrace, Greece.
 He holds a PhD from the Law School of the Democritus University of Thrace, an MA from the Institute of Applied Linguistics of the Pompeu Fabra University, Barcelona, and a BA from the Law School of the Democritus University of Thrace.
 He speaks most of the living European languages at various levels.